open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 ### HTTP request retries and redirects

+Retries and redirects cause more than one physical HTTP request to be sent.
+A CLIENT span SHOULD be created for each one of these physical requests.
+No span is created corresponding to the "logical" (encompassing) request.

+In order to represent relationship between multiple spans created for retries or redirects, `Link` SHOULD be used with each subsequent span linked to the span for the immediately previous physical request.
+These spans SHOULD be created as siblings.
+In case there is no trace started before retries or redirects execution, these spans will correspond to different traces.
+Users are expected to interpret span links to understand the behavior of a "logical" request in the presence of retries and redirects.

-A span for each subsequent HTTP request re-sending attempt MUST be created and it SHOULD be linked with a previous one by creating a single `Link`. `http.retry_count` attribute SHOULD be added to each retry span with the value that reflects the ordinal number of request retry attempt.
+For retries, `http.retry_count` attribute SHOULD be added to each retry span with the value that reflects the ordinal number of request retry attempt.

-A span for each subsequent HTTP request redirect MUST be created and it SHOULD be linked with a span for initial request or previous redirect by creating a single `Link`.
+See [examples](#http-retries-and-redirects-examples) for more details.

 ## HTTP client